GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

  5. After the gateway receives a Membership Query message with the L flag set to 1.

-There are several new events that gateway heuristics may appropriately use to restart the discovery process, including:

  6. When the gateway wishes to report a (S,G) subscription with a source address that does not currently have other group subscriptions.

- 7. When the DNS TTL expires for an AMTRELAY RR or for a domain name contained within the AMTRELAY RR.

- 8. When there is a network change detected, for example when a gateway is operating inside an end user device or application, and the device joins a different network, or when the domain portion of a DNS-SD domain name changes in response to a DHCP message or administrative configuration.
+ 7. When there is a network change detected, for example when a gateway is operating inside an end user device or application, and the device joins a different network, or when the domain portion of a DNS-SD domain name changes in response to a DHCP message or administrative configuration.

- 9. When loss or congestion is detected in the stream of AMT packets from a relay.
+ 8. When congestion or substantial loss is detected in the stream of AMT packets from a relay.

+ 9. When the gateway has reported one or more (S,G) subscriptions, but no traffic is received from the source for some timeout.
+(See
+    {{trafficabsent}}).

-This list is not exhaustive, nor are any of the listed events always strictly required to force a restart of the discovery process.
+This list is not exhaustive, nor are any of the listed events strictly required to always force a restart of the discovery process.

 Note that during event #1, a gateway may use DNS-SD, but does not have sufficient information to use DRIAD, since no source is known.